RedamancyAY/Uformer-ICS/README.md

 # Uformer-ICS

-This repository is the codes of the [Paper](https://ieeexplore.ieee.org/abstract/document/10323186).
+This repository is the codes of the Paper [Uformer-ICS: A U-Shaped Transformer for Image Compressive Sensing Service](https://ieeexplore.ieee.org/abstract/document/10323186).

 ## Prepare datasets